How to measure bra size at home for the perfect fit every time

 How often should you measure bra size?

-If you prefer not to do this yourself, the service is offered free of charge in many stores, from bra specialists to retail and department stores including M&S, Boux Avenue and John Lewis, and online through Bravissimo, Curvy Kate and Panache.
-So, there really is no excuse!
+If you prefer not to measure yourself at home, many stores offer bra fitting services free of charge, from bra specialists to retail and department stores including M&S, Boux Avenue and John Lewis, and online through the likes of Curvy Kate.
+So, there is no excuse!

 Is it a big deal if my bra doesn't fit properly?

 “If a bra doesn’t fit and support you well, you may notice the back band is riding up your back - a sign that the back size is too big for you,” explains Laura.
-“Most of the bra’s support comes from the back band, so if this is too big, then the weight of your boobs can pull the bra down at the front and up at the back.
-You also don't want any 'back cleavage' as this suggests a sizing problem.
-If this an issue for you, it may also be worth looking at some of the best bras for back fat.
+“Most of the bra’s support comes from the back band, so if this is too big, then the weight of your boobs can pull the bra down at the front and up at the back".

 "You may also notice that the wires in between your boobs are sticking out.
 This indicates that the cups could be too small and your boobs are pushing the wires away from your body.
 It could also be that the back band isn’t tight enough to pull the wires in close to you.